OriMatara/Company-Performance-Efficiency/README.md

 - **Department and Role Management:** The software provides tools for managing departments and roles, enabling administrators to set working hours and other department-specific policies.

-- **Database Integration:** The project features a SQL database that stores employee, department, and role data, ensuring efficient data management.
+- **Database Integration:** The project features a SQL database of the company that stores the company results, employee, department, and role data, ensuring efficient data management.

 - **User-Friendly Interface:** A graphical user interface (GUI) simplifies interaction with the system for both employees and administrators.